Information bounds for Gaussian copulas: Rank likelihood for copula models

-In this article we obtain the limiting normal distributions of the rank likelihood ratio for Gaussian copula models with structured and unstructured correlation matrices.
-In the next section we develop several lemmas that give sufficient conditions under which the rank likelihood is LAN.
+In this article, we obtain the limiting normal distributions of the rank likelihood ratio for Gaussian copula models with structured and unstructured correlation matrices.
+In the next section, we give sufficient conditions under which the rank likelihood is LAN.
 The basic result is that the rank likelihood is LAN if there exists a good rank-measurable approximation to a LAN submodel.
-For Gaussian copulas, the natural candidate submodels are multivariate normal models, for which the likelihood is quadratic in the observations.
-In Section 3, we prove a theorem that identifies the types of normal quadratic forms that have good rank-measurable approximations.
+For Gaussian copulas, the natural candidate submodels are multivariate normal models, for which the log likelihood is quadratic in the observations.
+In Section~\ref{sec3}, we identify sufficient conditions for a normal quadratic form to have a good rank-measurable approximation.
 This result allows us to identify multivariate normal submodels with likelihood ratios that asymptotically approximate the rank likelihood ratio.
-In Section 4, this result is applied to a class of Gaussian copula models for which the rows of the correlation matrices are permutations of each other.
-This class includes exchangeable, block-exchangeable and circular correlation models, among others.
-For a model in this class, the limiting distribution of the rank likelihood ratio is shown to be the same as that of the parametric likelihood ratio for the corresponding multivariate normal model having equal marginal variances.
-More generally, in Section 5 we show that for any smoothly parameterized Gaussian copula, the rank likelihood ratio is LAN with an asymptotic variance equal to that of the likelihood ratio for the corresponding multivariate normal model with unequal marginal variances.
+In Section~\ref{sec4}, we show that for any smoothly parameterized Gaussian copula, the rank likelihood ratio is LAN with an asymptotic variance equal to that of the likelihood ratio for the corresponding multivariate normal model with unequal marginal variances.
 Since the parametric multivariate normal model is a submodel of the semiparametric Gaussian copula model, and in general the semiparametric information bound based on the full data is higher than that of any parametric submodel, our results imply that the bounds for rank-based estimators are equal to the semiparametric bounds for estimators based on the full data, and that the multivariate normal models are least favorable.
-This is discussed further in Section 6.
+These bounds can be compared to the asymptotic variance of an estimator to assess its asymptotic efficiency.
+Via two examples, in Section~\ref{sec5} we show that pseudo-likelihood estimators are asymptotically efficient for some but not all Gaussian copula models.
+This is discussed further in Section~\ref{sec6}.